Quark Engine – Android Malware Research Engineer System for API Penetration Testing.

 - A trust-worthy, practical software that’s ready to boost up your malware reverse engineering.

 Android malware analysis engine is not a new story.
 Every antivirus company has their own secrets to build it.
-With curiosity, we develop a malware scoring system from the perspective of Taiwan Criminal Law in an easy but solid way.

 According to the above principle, Quark-Engine developed order theory of android malware in five stages to see if the malicious activity is being practiced.